 The mess hall inside the CORS seemed to be miles long, brimming with noise and activity as military officers and cadets took their midday meals.
 Even in the organized chaos, Fiearius had no trouble spotting his brother across the room: of all the people sat at the long tables, tapping away on consoles and jabbing their forks onto plates, he was the only one not dressed entirely in Carthian green.
-A vacant circle surrounded him that told Fiearius who the clear outcast was right away.
+A vacant circle surrounding him told Fiearius who the clear outcast was right away.

 “There you are,” said Cyrus, looking up as Fiearius approached his empty table.
 “I was beginning to wonder if they’d killed you after all.”